Emanuelle Around the World (1977)

 Note: The opening and closing credit scenes are noticably lower quality, very soft like from a video source.

-Subtitles English (optional) - these translate the Italian track which is noticably different in places to the English dub.
+Subtitles English (optional) - these translate the Italian track which is noticably different to the English dub.

 Extras The disc includes: